Tymonrare/coa_tools/README.md

 - `--sprites` - export folder as texture batch
 - `m=` - margin in pixels
-- `c=` - colums in batch (deprecated?)
+- `c=` - columns in batch (deprecated?)

 # Credits
 This is fork of Andreas Esau COA Tools
-If you like this addon and want to thank me with a small donation feel free to do this here:
+If you like this addon and want to thank Andreas Esau with a small donation feel free to do this here:

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8TB6CNT9G8LEN)